StarRocks/starrocks/docs/loading/RoutineLoad.md

 ### Terminology

 - **Load job**

    A Routine Load job is a long-running job.
-As long as its status is RUNNING, a load job continuously generates one or multiple concurrent load tasks to consume the messages in a topic of a Kafka cluster, and load the data into StarRocks.
+As long as its status is RUNNING, a load job continuously generates one or multiple concurrent load tasks which consume the messages in a topic of a Kafka cluster and load the data into StarRocks.

 - **Load task**

   A load job is split into multiple load tasks by certain rules.
 A load task is the basic unit of data loading.
 As an individual event, a load task implements the load mechanism based on [Stream Load](../loading/StreamLoad.md).
 Multiple load tasks concurrently consume the messages from different partitions of a topic, and load the data into StarRocks.

 ### Workflow